frealmyr/marlin-build/README.md

 ### MarlinFirmware submodule update

-The script asks if you wish to update the latest MarlinFirmware release, you can create a local variable called `UPDATE_SKIP` to skip this prompt.
+The script asks if you wish to update to the latest MarlinFirmware release, you can create a local variable called `UPDATE_SKIP` to skip this prompt.

 ```bash
 UPDATE_SKIP=yes